-6.3 Integrated Structure and Function (ISF) Orals Each structured oral examination topic will be mark students accumulating marks by answering questio will be obtained by students demonstrating integration ns of increasing complex 6.4 Observation of Procedural Skills (DOPS) Students' performance in each animal group will be graded to assess: • Health & Safety • Animal Welfare • Technical Ability • Professionalism Health & Safety and Animal Welfare are graded as a pass or fail.
+6.3 Integrated Structure and Function (ISF) Orals Each structured oral examination topic will be marked out of a maximum of ten marks with students accumulating marks by answering questions of increasing complexity.
+Highest marks will be obtained by students demonstrating integration of their knowledge.
+6.4 Observation of Procedural Skills (DOPS) Students' performance in each animal group will be graded to assess: Health & Safety Animal Welfare Technical Ability Professionalism Health & Safety and Animal Welfare are graded as a pass or fail.
 The grades for Technical Ability and Professionalism are: Exceeds Expectation, Meets Expectation, Borderline, Below Expectation.
 To be graded as "Safe" for the station overall, students are required to achieve a grade of "Pass" for both Health & Safety and Animal Welfare, as well as no grade of Below Expectation or no more than 1 Borderline grade for Technical Ability and Professionalism.
-7. Allocation of Marks and any Additional Require and the second s - 7.1 i Writton Donor 1 First Sit Resit 37.5 7.1 i.
+7. Allocation of Marks and any Additional Require 7.1 i Writton Donor 1 First Sit Resit 37.5 7.1 i.
 Written Paper 1 ii.
 Written Paper 2 (2A & 2B) iii.
 ISF Oral 40 15 45 17.5 iv.
 In-course Assessment Term 1 v.
 In-course Assessment Term 2 vi.
-Reflective Assets vii.
-Animal handling DOPS - a result of "Safe" fo each DOPS station. viii.
+Portfolio Assets vii.
+Animal handling DOPS - a result of "Safe" for each DOPS station. viii.
 Simulated client history taking sessions 5 5 N/A N/A N/A 0 0 N/A N/A N/A 7.2 For the purposes of 8 below: 8.
-Requirements to Pass Overall and Progress to t the Next Stage 8.1 First Sit Following scaling of the marks, students must: Gain an average mark of 50% or more aggr Sit", components i to v in 7.1 above AND Gain at least 40% for the ESSENTIAL KNOT AND Gain at least 40% for the combined PROBL elements (Written Papers 2A & 2B, plus ISF AND Achieve a result of "Safe" for each DOPS sta WLEDGE element (Writt EM SOLVING AND INTI Oral) of the examinatio ten Paper 1) ERPRETATION
+Requirements to Pass Overall and Progress to the Next Stage 8.1 First Sit Following scaling of the marks, students must: Gain an average mark of 50% or more aggregated from the marks listed under "First Sit", components i to v in 7.1 above AND Gain at least 40% for the ESSENTIAL KNOWLEDGE element (Written Paper 1) Gain at least 40% for the combined PROBLEM SOLVING AND INTERPRETATION elements (Written Papers 2A & 2B, plus ISF Oral) of the examinations AND Achieve a result of "Safe" for each DOPS station.